Tips for Enjoying Bondi’s Sculpture by the Sea Sydney 2023

 My advice for having the best day possible at Sculpture by the Sea

-- Go early in the morning – The sunrise over the ocean is worth the early wake up even without the sculpture, but you will be rewarded with a lot more space to enjoy the works if you make an effort to arrive before 8 am!
+- Go early in the morning – The sunrise over the ocean is worth the early wake up even without the sculpture, but you will be rewarded with a lot more space to enjoy the works if you attempt to arrive before 8 am!

 - Try to go on a weekday if you can.
 Avoid the last weekend if at all possible.

 - Consider going on a day that is a little overcast – the sculptures can look fantastic with a dramatic stormy sky and the less hardy will stay away waiting for better weather.